Marmon-Herrington armoured car

-The Marmon-Herrington Armoured Car was a series of armoured vehicles that were produced in South Africa and adopted by the British Army during the Second World War.
-RAF Armoured Car companies possessed them, but seem never to have used them in action, making greater use of Rolls-Royce Armoured Cars and other types.
+The Marmon–Herrington armoured car was a series of armoured vehicles that were produced in South Africa and adopted by the British Army during World War II.
+They were also issued to RAF armoured car companies, which seem never to have used them in action, making greater use of Rolls-Royce armoured cars and other types.

 History

 In 1938 the South African authorities began funding development of a new armoured car for the Union Defence Force.
-The outbreak of the Second World War led to a vehicle based on a Ford 3-ton truck chassis.
+The outbreak of World War II led to a vehicle based on a Ford 3-ton truck chassis.
 As South Africa then lacked a developed automotive industry, many components of the vehicle had to be imported.
-Chassis components were purchased from Ford Canada and fitted with a four-wheel drive train produced by the American company Marmon-Herrington (hence the designation), UK-made armament (with the exception of the U.S.-made Browning machine gun) and armour plates produced by the South African Iron & Steel Industrial Corporation, ISCOR.
+Chassis components were purchased from Ford Canada and fitted with a four-wheel drive train produced by the American company Marmon–Herrington (hence the designation).
+The armament was UK-made (with the exception of the U.S.-made M1919 Browning machine gun), and armour plates were produced by the South African Iron & Steel Industrial Corporation (ISCOR).
 Final assembly was done by the local branch of the Dorman Long company among others.

 The first version, the "South African Reconnaissance Vehicle" Mk I, entered service in 1940.
-It was a long wheelbase four wheeled chassis with drive to only one axle.
-It was armed with two Vickers machine guns: one in a cylindrical turret and the other in the left hand side of the hull.
+It was a long wheelbase four-wheeled chassis with drive to only one axle.
+It was armed with two Vickers machine guns: one in a cylindrical turret and the other in the left side of the hull.
 There were two large access doors in the rear.
-It saw a brief action against the Italian forces in the Western Desert and thereafter relegated to training use.
+It saw a brief action against the Italian forces in the Western Desert and was thereafter relegated to training use.

-The Mk II had a shorter wheelbase than the Mark I and four wheel drive by using a kit from Marmon-Herrington that offered a front-driven axle.
-It was known in British service as Armoured Car, Marmon-Herrington Mk II.
+The Mk II had a shorter wheelbase than the Mark I, and had four wheel drive by using a kit from Marmon–Herrington that offered a front-driven axle.
+It was known in British service as armoured car, Marmon–Herrington Mk II.
 The Mark I continued in production (until the end of 1940) while supply of parts from the United States was resolved.
-Mark II, "Middle East Model" denoted the vehicles serving with British forces in the North African campaign.
+Mark II "Middle East Model" denoted the vehicles serving with British forces in the North African campaign.
 This variant was fitted with a Boys anti-tank rifle and a single coaxial Bren light machine gun.
 A second model intended for sub-Saharan deployments was armed with twin Vickers machine guns.

-Marmon-Herringtons saw extensive combat in North Africa, being the only armoured car available to Commonwealth divisions in sufficient numbers, and had a reputation as a dependable, if somewhat light and undergunned, vehicle.
-As an unusual quantity of German, Vichy French, or Italian weaponry was captured during desert engagements, Allied troops began modifying their Mk IIs with Breda Model 35, Breda Meccanica Bresciana, 3.7 cm Pak 36 and the 2.8 cm sPzB 41 anti-tank guns.
-As the turret made no provision for larger armament, it was simply removed and crew members dependent on gun shields for protection.
+Marmon–Herringtons saw extensive combat in North Africa, being the only armoured car available to Commonwealth divisions in sufficient numbers, and had a reputation as a dependable, if somewhat light and undergunned, vehicle.
+As an unusual quantity of German, Vichy French, and Italian weaponry was captured during desert engagements, often Allied troops modified their Mk IIs by mounting Breda Model 35, Breda Meccanica Bresciana, 3.7 cm Pak 36 and 2.8 cm sPzB 41 anti-tank guns.
+As the turret made no provision for larger armament, it was simply removed and crew members depended on gun shields for protection.
 Besides those cars utilised for reconnaissance, others were adopted for use as mobile command posts, military ambulances, recovery vehicles, and Royal Air Force liaison.